deislabs/helm-workshop/02-charts/README.md

 affinity: {}
 ```

-This default values file has a number of standard configurable parameters pre-defined.
-The parameters here are used by the files in `templates`.
+This default values file has standard configurable parameters pre-defined.
+These parameters are used by files in `templates`.

 The default Helm chart defines three Kubernetes resources: